SeisoLLC/cookiecutter-python/.github/PULL_REQUEST_TEMPLATE.md

 # Contributor Comments

-[Please insert a description of the change here]
+[INSERT DESCRIPTION]

 ## Pull Request Checklist

-Thank you for submitting a contribution to cookiecutter-python
+Thank you for submitting a contribution to cookiecutter-python!

 In order to streamline the review of your contribution we ask that you review and comply with the below requirements:

-- [ ] Rebase your branch against the latest commit of the target branch
+- [ ] Rebase your branch against the latest commit of the target branch.
-- [ ] If you are adding a dependency, please explain how it was chosen
+- [ ] If you are adding a dependency, please explain how it was chosen.
-- [ ] If manual testing is needed in order to validate the changes, provide a testing plan and the expected results
+- [ ] If manual testing is needed in order to validate the changes, provide a testing plan and the expected results.
 - [ ] If there is an issue associated with your Pull Request, link the issue to the PR.
+- [ ] Validate that documentation is accurate and aligned to any project updates or additions.